kmcho2019/EECE667-TermProject-Placement/doc/GuideLine.md

 Five benchmarks for scoring will exist; `midium01.def`, `midium02.def`, `midium03.def`, `large01.def`,  `large02.def`.

-`midium01.def`, `midium02.def`,  `large01.def`, will be assigned, but the other two things will be hidden.
+`midium01.def`, `midium02.def`, `midium03`, `large01.def`, will be assigned, but the other thing will be hidden.

 Simple benchmarks, `simple01.def`, `simple02.def`, `simple03.def`,`simple04.def` will also be given, but this will not be considered for scoring.
 These benchmarks will be given only for your debugging.

 Total running time will be limited 15min for placing above five benchmarks.